-The Bladder Cancer Advocacy Network’s Survivor 2 Survivor program offers phone support for bladder cancer patients who have questions about their bladder cancer journeys.
+While bladder cancer is the 7th most common type of cancer, it can feel lonely during the bladder cancer journey.
 Many bladder cancer patients ask about things like what to expect with a surgery or procedure, what to expect with treatment, and how other survivors approached getting back to “normal.”
 Many patients simply ask to just talk to someone who knows what they are going through.

 If you are a bladder cancer survivor and caregiver, you can volunteer for this program, sharing your experience, answering patient questions and, most important, offering hope.
-To volunteer, email email@example.com with the subject line: Survivor to Survivor Volunteer.
+To volunteer, please send an email with the subject line: Survivor to Survivor Volunteer.

 BCAN’s only requirement is that volunteers are not actively going through treatment.